 - Other accessible sidewalk design elements include maximum slopes of 1:20, a slip-resistant surface and curb ramps at intersections with tactile warning strips and high tonal colour contrast.

-All intersections along the BRT corridors will meet AODA standards.
+All intersections along the corridors will meet AODA standards.
 Pedestrians will access median platforms by using crosswalks at signalized intersections.

 Tactile plates will be included at all intersections and on station platforms.

-Q: Will BRT buses be electric?
+Q: Will London's rapid transit buses be electric?

 CUTRIC presented its findings to the Rapid Transit Working group at a meeting July 5, 2018 and to the Strategic Priorities and Policy Committee on September 17, 2018.